Keith Knudsen: Biography

 Knudsen organized a one-off Doobies reunion in 1987 to raise funds for the National Veterans Foundation.
 After Southern Pacific folded, both he and McFee rejoined the Doobie Brothers on a full-time basis in 1993.
-Ironically, Knudsen found himself drumming alongside Michael Hossack, whom he had replaced all those years ago.
-Of the multiple pairings of Doobie Brothers drummers over the decades, Knudsen's time-keeping partnership with Hossack lasted the longest.
+Ironically, Knudsen found himself drumming alongside Michael Hossack, whom he had once replaced.
+Of the multiple pairings of Doobie Brothers drummers over the decades, Knudsen's partnership with Hossack lasted the longest.

-He featured prominently as a songwriter on the album Sibling Rivalry (2000), which was, at the time, only the band's third studio album since reuniting.
+He featured prominently as a songwriter on the album Sibling Rivalry (2000).
 He also featured on the albums Rockin' Down the Highway: The Wildlife Concert (1996), and Live at Wolf Trap (2004).
-In 2005 he played drums on Emmylou Harris Shores Of White Sand off the All I Intend To Be record.
+In 2005, he played drums on Emmylou Harris "Shores Of White Sand" off her All I Intend To Be album.

 Though Knudsen was a frequent backing vocalist for the Doobie Brothers, he did not sing lead on many released Doobies tracks.
 On "Double Dealin' Four Flusher" (from Stampede) he is heard trading brief lead vocal lines with Pat Simmons and Tom Johnston.
 (The box set Long Train Runnin': 1970–2000 has an early rehearsal version of this song, called "Shuffle," with vocals only by Simmons and Knudsen.)
 Knudsen can also be heard singing lead on songs from the 1982 Doobie Brothers Farewell Tour ("Don't Start Me To Talkin'" from Farewell Tour; "Listen To The Music" from the Farewell Tour video and the album Live at the Greek Theater 1982).
 Sibling Rivalry features two later, and very different sounding, Knudsen lead vocals.

 Knudsen died of pneumonia at a rehabilitation hospital in Kentfield, California, at the age of 56.
-He was living in Sonoma County with his wife, Kate, and his daughter Dayna at the time of his death.
+He was living in Sonoma County with his wife, artist Kate Knudsen, and his daughter, Dayna Keyes, a radio disc jockey and voice over actor, at the time of his death.